 There are more than 10,000 adults age 55+ in our community – a number that will only grow over the coming years.
 Providing opportunities for these individuals to be healthy, social, and to engage with each other and the young people involved in scouts is critical to aging well.

 There are more than 1,500 scouts in our community.
 Scouting provides our children and young adults with an opportunity for personal growth, leadership development, community service opportunities, and to learn life skills they may not get anywhere else.
 Our entire Manhattan Beach community benefits from healthy engaged seniors, opportunities for seniors and young people to be together in creative ways and for scouts to develop into active citizens committed to health and wellbeing of our community.

 Q: What is the involvement of the City of Manhattan Beach?
 A: The Friends of Senior & Scout Community Center has partnered with the City of Manhattan Beach.
 The Friends Board has conducted all planning and preparation for this project including the design of the building, polling both the senior and scouting communities for their needs, and conducting fundraising in support of the new building.
-In August 2017, the City Council gave its endorsement to the initial building plans and councilmembers have expressed support for finding up to $250,000 to support the project.
+In October 2018, the City Council committed $1Million to the project.
 Once the new building is constructed, it will be owned by the City, and they will provide all insurance, maintenance, repairs, and daily upkeep to ensure the long life and beauty of the building.

 Q: I love the Scout House.
 It is part of Manhattan Beach history.
 Why can’t you preserve it?
 A: We love the Scout House too, but it is simply too small and inadequate for our many and growing needs.
 Seniors and Scouts need more space and a modern, well-equipped building to facilitate their meetings and activities.